Skip to main content

 Response

-A successful health check returns HTTP 200 and a JSON body containing the result of each check:
+A successful health check returns HTTP 200 and a JSON body containing the result of the check:

-If any check fails, the endpoint returns HTTP 503 Service Unavailable with the same JSON shape.
-The failing check’s value is replaced with a string beginning with error (for example, "error: missing gd, fileinfo").
+If the check fails, the endpoint returns HTTP 503 Service Unavailable with the same JSON shape, with the database value replaced by "error".

 Checks Performed